legal-i/agent-example/README.md

 ## Component and Delivery

 - The legal-i agent is a dockerized Spring Boot application that ensures solid two-way communication between the customers' environment and the legal-i cloud.
-- The component has two sides: The SDK that talks to the cloud and the connector that talks to the customer system.
+- The component has two sides: The SDK that talks to the cloud and the connector that speaks to the customer system.
 - The latest version is available on legal-i's private GitHub repository.

 ## Quickstart